 Cladium mariscus was first recorded in Kent by Lewis Dillwyn 'In Ham Ponds near Eastry' in a listing of East Kent plants presented to the Linnaean Society in 1801 (published in their Transactions of 1802).
 Hanbury and Marshall (1899) give other historic records in this general area, but not elsewhere.
 It remains at Ham Fen, an area at which alkaline peat developed where the historic Stour estuary (since reclaimed and now inland) received drainage from the chalk.
-The species was later recognised as being present at Dungeness, from which Francis Rose collected material in 1952-54, describing the site as a fen developed from a former freshwater pond.
-A location analogous to that at the Dungeness RSPB reserve (not given in Philp 1982 or 2010, but probably now lost) has also been recorded at the Lydd Ranges.
+Francis Rose, in his manuscript Flora, described it as locally dominant in patches, over about three acres of rough fen, its remains occurring at a considerable depth in the peat of this ancient fen.
+This colony is the last relic of a species formerly widespread in the fens between Deal and